kubedb/docs/docs/guides/mariadb/migration/databaseMigration.md

 ### Verify initial snapshot on target

-Once the migrator reaches the `Streaming` stage, exec into the KubeDB target pod and confirm all seed rows were copied over:
+Once the migration reaches the `Streaming` stage, exec into the KubeDB target pod and confirm all seed rows were copied over:

 ```bash
 $ kubectl exec -it -n demo target-mariadb-0 -- mysql -u root -p<root-password>